karharadon/StTvTest/README.md

 Information about project is in "AboutProject.jpg"

-There are 3 important branchs in the project: 1. guicefirefox41 - for old versions of firefox, without gecodriver.
+There are 3 important branchs in the project: 1. guicefirefox41 - for old versions of firefox(>47), without gecodriver.
 With library guice ( It provides support for dependency injection using annotations to configure Java objects.).
 2. guicefirefox50 - for new versions of firefox, with gecodriver.
 With library guice.
-3. killguice - the same, but without guice.
+3. killguice - for new firefox versions, but without guice.

 How to setup & launch the automation framework: Please clone this repository to your local machine with installed software : Maven3 + Java + Firefox (Chrome, IE) + drivers for browsers.
 There are drivers in the "/drivers/".
 But they are for Linux_64.
 So if you have another system you should point path to your drivers in GuiceTestModule.class.